reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

   In the former case, the replication tries to answer whether the observed effect in the original study is potentially generalizable to different geographic regions, different time periods, or even different phenomena (all depending on the way the new input data differs from the original).
   In the latter case, the interest in replication is whether the observed effect in the original study is also observable with different methods, or whether certain methods are more efficient and/or effective.
 - Using a different software implementation of the same method (e.g., using R instead of Python or vice versa) is not considered a replication.
 - The chosen study can be from the same author (team) as the replication study!
-- It is perfectly fine to try and replicate one’s own work.
+It is perfectly fine to try and replicate one’s own work.
 - All submitted reports will be subject to a short review by the workshop organizers to check whether the above-mentioned criteria (quantitative computation, spatial analysis, scientific interest in replication, sufficient information and evaluation) have been met.

 _If you are in doubt whether your plans are within scope and interest of the workshop, please do not hesitate to contact the organizers!_
 _The submission of a replication attempt is NOT a prerequisite for participation in the workshop!_
 However, without at least 2-3 replication attempts, the original plan for the workshop will have to be modified.

-**Deadline**: 15 May 2022 by email, attaching the replication report as a single PDF
+**Deadline**: 15 May 2022 by email to the organizers, attaching the replication report as a single PDF or the link to the repository containing the materials (including a text document following the template's report structure!).